(Last Updated on : 12/02/2019)

 (571 - 630 CE) and Narasimhavarman I

-(630 - 668 CE) witnessed the augment in the wealth and vigor of the Pallava realm.
-They subjugated the Telugu
+(630 - 668 CE) witnessed the augment in the wealth and vigour of the Pallava realm.

 Throughout their supremacy they were in steady conflict with both Chalukya Dynasty